 National Healthcareer Association (NHA) certifications are standardized, widely-accepted symbols of achievement for health science students who want to start a job in a specialized part of healthcare.

-On this page, we’ll take a closer look at each NHA certification, what it entails, why it’s important, and how HealthCenter21 can help students prepare.
+On this page, we’ll take a closer look at each NHA certification, what it entails, and why it’s important.

 The clinical medical assistant certification (CCMA) is one of the most popular NHA exams in the United States.

 According to NHA, CCMA recipients must be able to: